dankalish/CTF/Hackthebox_Labs/Sea/sea-writeup.md

 #### Not quite a Bordereau

-I had the commands and information saved before I started thinkgin about posting these on github.
+I had the commands and information saved before I started thinking about posting these on github.
 In the future there is more detail, but when I did this, it was more of a brain dump and less of a conscious effort to provide a detailed writeup.

 ## Steps